mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 Pigment CSS uses the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).
 It has a concept of `processors` which enables custom logic around what to do when users use an import from the library.

-As an example, let's look at the `css` that is import and used in the codebase:
+As an example, let's look at the `css` function that is imported and used in the codebase:

 ```js
 // app.js